Video: 6 Tips for Furnace Troubleshooting

 Move the thermostat setting to “heat.”

-Before you assume you have a furnace problem, check the thermostat to make sure it’s actually telling the furnace to come on.
-Thermostats, especially programmable ones, cann be complicated, and the more options a thermostat has, the more that can go wrong.
+Before you assume you have a furnace problem, do some furnace troubleshooting and check the thermostat to make sure it’s actually telling the furnace to come on.
+Thermostats, especially programmable ones, can be complicated, and the more options a thermostat has, the more that can go wrong.

 - Make sure the switch is on “Heat” rather than on “Cool.”

 - Compare the temperature setting to the room temperature.
 Set the temperature five degrees higher than the room temperature and see if the furnace kicks on.

 - Make sure the program is displaying the right day and time, as well as a.m. and p.m. settings.

 - Trace the thermostat wires back to the furnace to check for breaks, especially if you’ve done any remodeling recently.
 If you find a break in one of the thin wires, splice the line back together and wrap it with electrical tape.